Shepherd (film): Plot

-On the phone, Fisher implies that Eric is fated to be there as penance, making him confess that Rachel’s death was due to his drunk driving.
+On the phone, Fisher implies that Eric is fated to be there as penance, making him confess that Rachel’s death was due to his severe alcoholism.
 Desperate to be saved, Eric uses the old key to the lighthouse and, after an arduous climb, turns on its light to Fisher’s dismay.
-As he exits, Eric finds his sheep ritualistically flayed and finds Baxter among them, but they all disappear the next day.
+As he exits, Eric finds the sheep ritualistically flayed and spots Baxter among them, but they all disappear the next day.
 When confronted by the robed figure, which takes on Rachel’s guise, Eric immolates it and the cottage with the lighter Rachel gave him.
 Eric swims out to a boat but her ghost drags him underwater.

 Eric wakes up ashore and is taken to the police.
 When questioned, the full extent of his confession is revealed: due to drunk driving, the car carrying him and Rachel veered off to the edge of a cliff; taken over by acrophobia, Eric exited the car, causing it to be unbalanced and fall to the ocean with Rachel.
 Fisher phones Eric to say that while his penance for Rachel's death was over, she is angered that he broke the rules by escaping.
-It is shown that Fisher has killed Glenys using Eric’s knife and planted his journal as evidence.
-Hearing the wind howl outside his interrogation room, Eric opens the door to see that he is emerging from the lighthouse back on the island.
+It is shown that Fisher has murdered Glenys using Eric’s pocket knife and planted his journal as evidence.
+Hearing a wind howl, Eric opens the door to see that he is emerging from the lighthouse back on the island.